Peering Behind the Shield: Guardrail Identification in Large Language Models: Method

+We then perform identification using two complementary strategies: the \emph{input guard test} and the \emph{output guard test}.
+Together, these tests cover scenarios where guardrails are deployed at either the input or output stage of an agent, thereby addressing \challengeC.
+In addition, we introduce \fullscore, a novel metric that facilitates identification based solely on the candidate guardrail. \Fullscore provides clear and actionable decision strategies, effectively addressing the challenge of threshold selection in identification (\challengeD).

-\mypara{(a) Input Guard Test} We first consider the identification of the input guardrail.
-When an input guardrail exists in an AI agent, the input guardrail will decide whether the user prompt $x$ should be passed to the base LLM, as shown in \autoref{figure:overview}.
+\mypara{Input Guard Test} We first consider the identification of the input guardrail.
+As an input guardrail in an AI agent, it will decide whether the user prompt $x$ should be passed to the LLM.
 Thus, we do the input guard test by directly querying the AI agent with our adversarial prompts $\{x_a \Vert x_q\}$.
-If the AI agent responds with \texttt{refuse}, we consider the candidate guardrail to probably serve as an input guardrail in the AI agent (see \autoref{figure:framework}~(a)).
-To better quantify, we introduce the \emph{refusal rate} $r \in [0,1]$, which is the ratio of \texttt{refuse} among all responses, where \texttt{refuse} represents that the AI agent refuses to respond to the query.
-A higher refusal rate indicates that the candidate guardrail is more likely to be the input guardrail in this AI agent.
-We set the refusal rate of directly querying the candidate guardrail with the optimized adversarial prompts as the target refusal rate $r_t$.
-Thus, we define the normalized distance between the results on the test AI agent and the non-candidate guardrails as:
+If the AI agent responds with \texttt{refuse}, we consider the candidate guardrail to probably serve as an input guardrail in the AI agent (see \Cref{figure:framework}~(2a)).

-where $0$ is the lower bound of $r$ and $\lambda$ represents the scaling factor of the distance.
-This normalized distance $d\in [0,1]$ depicts how close the results are to the refusal rate of $0$.
-We thus consider the candidate guardrail to exist in the AI agent if $d > 0.5$.